Welcome! This hub is dedicated to my observances related to video games.

 The Elder Scrolls IV: Oblivion, Perfect Character Guide – A labor of love in every sense.
 In my time with Oblivion on the 360, I managed to hone a method of maxing out character stats.
 This is probably the first dive I made into a games’ system.
 (Sept.
 29, 2017: I noticed the links to this are no longer working.
 I will be correcting this in the coming month.)

 “What’s your angle?”, you may ask.
-What do I bring to the table conversation of video games online that is unique?
-In my background I have been an actor and theater technician.
-In my venues I have been responsible for world building.
+What do I bring to the table conversation about video games online that is unique?
+In my background, I have been an actor and theater technician.
+In my venues, I have been responsible for world building.
 Characters, costumes, sets, lighting and sound schemes.
 It is an art.
 I view the making of video games in a similar fashion.
 Being someone who now wishes to make one of many games I draw heavily on these skills.
 Moreover, I enjoy games.
-I understand the commitment to a craft that is only one portion of of a wider whole.
+I understand the commitment to a craft that is only one portion of a wider whole.
 I want to enjoy the games that I play.
 I am biased to see the good.
-But I am realistic in what is not.
+But I am realistic about what is not.

-There are certain traits that get me excited for any new media.
+There are certain traits that get me excited about any new media.
 I have seen the favoritism play out in my scoring, so I want to be upfront about these aspects here.

 New (to me) Companies

 For this, let me bring attention to Kiro’o Games.
 They are the makers of Aurion: Legacy of the Kori-Odan.
-They are a company from Central Africa.
-This is the first time I had heard of a game coming out of the continent.
+They are a company from Yaounde, Cameroon.
+This is the first time I had heard of a game coming out of the African continent.
 While my tangential learning has afforded me a wide breadth of knowledge, African culture is ironically still foreign to me.
-I was excited, and well pleased, with what came about.
-And I have a little more than I started with in the way of (an) African culture, and that is invaluable to me.
-I look forward to what will come out of this company next, because they will tell stories I can’t even imagine.
+The announcement of this game excited me, and I was well pleased with the final result.
+I have a little more than I started with in the way of knowledge of (an) African culture, and that is invaluable to me.
+I look forward to what will come out of this company next because they will tell stories I can’t even imagine.

 Original Intellectual Properties

 Ever since the Star Wars prequel films I have noticed an upward trend of rebooting old properties and everything trying to be at least a trilogy.
 For companies and investors, there is a safety in brand recognition.
 I love seeing new worlds.
-If this is from a new company it is understandable.
+New companies have little choice but to establish new stories to tell.
 But I can also appreciate when established companies take a gamble.

 Take the Final Fantasy series.
-One thing I loved was that each game was unique.
+One thing I loved as I grew up was that each game was unique.
 The story and music most certainly, but even the mechanics could change from title to title.
 You’d have nods, throwbacks, and homages.
 But each game would be brand new, and not rely on the world built in a previous title.

 Overall, I tend to suspend my disbelief for the entirety of a game.
 As long as an element of the game does not cause me to have a WTF moment from start to finish, without discernible reason, it will usually get a favorable point from me.
 These include Story, Settings, Music, and Controls.